 Most workout playlists are primarily made up of pop songs.
 This makes perfect sense, as these songs usually top out around 128 beats per minute.
-This is a great great speed for shaking your hips, but it's not ideal for moving your feet.
+This is a great speed for shaking your hips, but it's not ideal for moving your feet.

 To find faster music for your runs, you need to move beyond the Top 40.
 This playlist focuses on classic tunes (U2 and Bruce Springsteen), recent rock singles (The Black Keys and Neon Trees), and those rare tracks where pop singers turn things up a notch (Kristinia DeBarge and Michael Jackson).